by Servane Mouazan

 Free yourself from the Cement Coat

-In the Scandinavian series The Bridge Actress Sofia Helin plays Saga Norén, lead homicide detective in Malmö, Sweden.
+In the Scandinavian series, The Bridge, actress Sofia Helin plays Saga Norén, lead homicide detective in Malmö, Sweden.
 Saga also lives with Aspergers’ syndrome and is a survivor of a traumatic past.
 Interestingly, the actress says she wears a coat of stress, and rigidity, a cement coat.
 But when she stops acting, she becomes Sofia again, her body and soul expand.
-It is like a permission to be alive.
+It is like her permission to be alive.

 What – or who – is your cement coat?
 What steps does it take for you to remove it and expand whilst still contributing to make people’s world a place worth living in?
 This is what needs to appear in your journal.